 We seek to provide our investors attractive, risk-adjusted returns over the long-term primarily through current income, while seeking to preserve our capital, by selectively constructing and actively managing a leveraged portfolio composed primarily of diversified investments in first lien and second lien floating rate loans to large market, U.S. based companies (collectively, “Leveraged Loans”).
 We also invest in equity tranches of CLOs collateralized primarily by Leveraged Loans.
 We are externally managed by Ivy Hill Asset Management, L.P., a portfolio company of Ares Capital Corporation (NASDAQ:ARCC), a publicly traded specialty finance company that provides one-stop solutions to meet the distinct and underserved needs of private middle-market companies across diverse industries.

 We intend to achieve our objective by selectively constructing and actively managing a leveraged portfolio composed primarily of diversified investments in Leveraged Loans.
-We also invest in debt and equity tranches of CLOs collateralized primarily by Leveraged Loans.
+We also invest in equity tranches of CLOs collateralized primarily by Leveraged Loans.
 In addition to these assets, we may selectively invest in loans issued by middle-market companies, mezzanine and unitranche loans and high yield bonds.
 Additionally, we may from time to time hold or invest in equity or other debt or equity securities generally arising from a restructuring of Leveraged Loan positions previously held by us.